Nariod/ronflex/README.md

 - [ ] Embbed a method to bypass AM-PPL.
 [PPLmedic](https://github.com/itm4n/PPLmedic) maybe ?

 # Quick start
+No time ?
+Let's make it short then.

 ## Binary
-If you're in a hurry, you will find a ready to deploy x64 binary for Windows in the repo Release section.
-However, you should take the time to compile it yourself.
+In case of an emergency, you will find a ready to deploy x64 binary for Windows in the repo Release section.
+However, consider taking the time to compile it yourself.

 ## Cross-compile from Linux